Project Risk Management Plan and Process

 2. Risk Analysis

 A lot of data that you have collected may be complex, and may not make sense.
-All of the data has to be filtered and all the potential risks have to be identified.
-You could always use the previous information to weed out the non-risks, but risk analysis is always a complex process.
+All the data must be filtered and all the potential risks must be identified.
+You could always use previous information to identify non-risks, but risk analysis is always a complex process.
 Many large organizations have a framework to analyze risks.
 Few common things such as preventing potential litigation, complying with new legislation, addressing regulatory issues, and reducing the exposure and the impact are to be focused on during risk monitoring and control.
-You have to do quantitative and qualitative analysis which has an impact on the budget and schedule of the project.
+You have to do quantitative and qualitative analysis which impacts the project's budget and schedule.
 There is much software designed to help companies analyze risks and help them avoid or prevent these potential issues.

 3. Arranging risks according to priority